Foran/E-Storefront/README.md

 # A turn-key E-Commerce CMS Engine that is php-based
-This project is in the early development stage and is receiving active attention
+This project is in the early development stage